CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 1. TOC
 {:toc}

-In this article, you will learn about the decisions you need to make before starting the CluedIn installation process.
+In this article, you will learn about the decisions you need to make before starting the CluedIn PaaS installation process.

 ![Business decisions before installation](../../assets/images/ama/install-guide/overview-first-step.png)